Jaskaran320/ML_Project_2022/README.md

 tioners make more accurate decisions regarding classi- fying heart diseases.
-We aim to combine multiple models for data analysis and perform relevant model evaluation techniques to present a proper, functioning mode
+We aim to combine multiple models for data analysis and perform relevant model evaluation techniques to present a proper, functioning model